 Update: the videos are up — thanks, @EinsteinMed!
 On Friday, I spoke at the Albert Einstein College of Medicine, along with Kevin Pho, MD.
 During a planning call, the symposium organizers had shared results from a faculty survey: Fully two-thirds do not use social tools on a regular basis.
 Asking them, therefore, to spend a half-day […]

+2018 update: Watch a 10-minute video that captures the essentials of peer health advice.
 Someone recently asked me to name the most exciting innovation in health care today.
 I think he was hoping for a sexy technology tip, like an app that’s catching fire in the expert patient communities I follow.
 Nope.
-I’ve said it before and I’ll say it again: the most exciting innovation of the connected health […]
+I’ve said it […]

 Hurricane Sandy “slapped the snark out of Twitter” for media reporter David Carr.
 In his column today, Carr discusses a newfound sense of community, which will sound familiar to anyone who uses social media to navigate an acute or chronic health condition: – Twitter turns serious during a crisis – Certain users and hashtags can […]